Lake Ontario’s 60+ shipwrecks: New source for tourism?

 “It could be a play land for divers and tourists,” said Katko.
 “There’s less than 20, I believe, marine sanctuaries in the nation so for them to get that designation would be a very big thing,” he said.

-It’s basically a proposed underwater national park.
-Part of it includes Wayne County, known for it’s lakefront at Sodus Point.
+The proposed underwater national park includes parts of Wayne County, known for it’s lakefront at Sodus Point.

 The Wayne County historian says this has been in the works for 20 years, and would create significant economic impact.

-The NOAA draft itself, offering a few budget options, saying it could potentially cost up to a million dollars a year to pay for staff, research, public outreach and more.
+The NOAA draft itself offers a few budget options, saying the proposed Lake Ontario

+National Marine Sanctuary could potentially cost up to $1 million a year to pay for staff, research, public outreach and more.

 Not everyone is on board with it.